3Squared/SQKDataKit/README.md

 There is only ever one main context and is obtained through the `mainContext` method.
 You should use this context for any interaction with Core Data while on the main thread, such as using controllers and UI objects that are required to be used only on the main thread..
 This context is initialised with `NSMainQueueConcurrencyType`and should therefore only be used while on the main thread.

 **Do not use the main context while in a background thread.** Failure to use the main context on the main thread will result inconsistent behaviour and possible crashes.
+To safe guard this an exception will be thrown if you ask the context manager for the main context while on a thread that is not the main context.

 ### Using private contexts

 Private contexts are initialised with `NSPrivateQueueConcurrencyType`.
 They are designed to  perform Core Data work off the main thread.
 There are several situations in which performing operations with Core Data on a background thread or queue is beneficial, in particular if you want to ensure that your application’s user interface remains responsive while Core Data is undertaking a long-running task.

 Obtain a private context from the `newPrivateContext` method.
 This will create a new private context based on the current state of the persistent store.
-Conceptually you can think of the main context being "branched" into another (private) context.
+Conceptually you can think of the main context being "branched" into another (private) context. **When you have a new private context you should only use it on the thread on which is was created.**

 Any work you perform with the private context, and any changes you make, stay independent to the state of the main context.
 When you save a private context your SQKContextManager instance will listen for the save notification and merge the changes back into the main context on your behalf.
 UI controllers and object using the main context will then get these updates automatically.